Fall Irrigation Maintenance: 2026 Winterization Guide

 Manual Drain Valve Method

 Some systems are designed with manual drain valves located at the lowest points of the piping.
 To use this method, you shut off the main water supply and then open each of these small valves, allowing gravity to pull the water out.
 You also need to open any test cocks on your backflow prevention device to ensure it drains completely.
-If your sprinkler heads have check valves, you may need to pull up on each riser to let the water drain from the bottom.
-While effective, this method can sometimes leave small pools of water in low spots, which could still freeze and cause cracks.
+While effective, this method can sometimes leave small pools of water in low spots, which could still freeze.

 Automatic Drain Valve Method

-As the name suggests, this method uses automatic, spring loaded valves installed at low points in the system.
-When you shut off the water and the system pressure drops below about 10 PSI, these valves automatically pop open and allow water to drain out.
+This method uses automatic, spring loaded valves installed at low points in the system.
+When you shut off the water and the system pressure drops, these valves automatically pop open and allow water to drain out.
 To trigger them, you simply turn off the main water supply and then run any station for a moment to release the pressure.
-This is a convenient, hands off way to handle draining, but it’s crucial to ensure the backflow preventer and any other above ground components are also drained manually.
+This is a convenient way to handle draining, but it’s crucial to ensure the backflow preventer is also drained manually.

-For many systems, especially in regions with hard freezes, the blowout method is the most thorough and reliable option.
+For many systems, especially in regions with hard freezes like West Texas, the blowout method is the most thorough and reliable option.
 This technique uses a high volume air compressor to physically push all the water out of the pipes and sprinkler heads.
 Because it involves pressurized air, this is a task where safety is paramount.
-In fact, many irrigation experts recommend hiring a professional for this procedure due to the potential for injury or damage.
+Many irrigation experts recommend hiring a professional for this procedure due to the potential for injury or damage.

 If you’re performing a blowout, always follow these critical safety precautions:

-• Sprinkler Head and Nozzle Inspection: Walk your property and check each sprinkler head for damage.
+Walk your property and check each sprinkler head for damage.
 Clean any nozzles clogged with dirt or debris to ensure optimal performance next season.
-A single broken sprinkler head can waste over 1,000 gallons of water per hour, so finding and flagging them now—and scheduling prompt sprinkler repairs—is a smart move.
+A single broken sprinkler head can waste thousands of gallons of water, so finding and flagging them now for prompt sprinkler repairs is a smart move.

-• Leak Repair: Look for any soggy spots in the yard, which could indicate a slow, underground leak.
+Look for any soggy spots in the yard, which could indicate a slow, underground leak.
 Even a tiny leak, the size of a pen tip, can waste over 6,300 gallons of water in a month.
+Identifying these areas in the fall makes for a much quicker fix in the spring.

 Using Technology for Smarter Winterization